 Native Body Wash is a popular product made by the same brand that makes Native Deodorant.
 The brand highlights their “naturally derived ingredients” and positions their product as a healthier alternative to drugstore body wash products.

-In this article we’ll answer all of these questions and more as we review the ingredients in Native Body Wash based on medical studies to give our take on whether it’s likely to be an effective cleanser and if it has any questionable additive ingredients.
+In this article we’ll answer all of these questions and more, as we analyze the ingredients in Native Body Wash to give our take on whether or not it’s likely to be an effective cleanser, and whether or not it's healthy.

 Ingredient Analysis